Dibenjikewin Oganawenjikeg (Family Keepers) Owiichiitaso (Helpers)

 - Completion of high school, a two (2) year community college diploma in social services or administration, university bachelor’s degree and/or other education is an asset.

-- Demonstrate an interest in learning new skills and upgrading educational level, for which on the job training will be provided.
+- Have an interest in learning new skills and upgrading educational level.

-- Working knowledge of the KIDO and MDK Service Model.
+- Working knowledge of KIDO Vision, Mission, and Principles; and MDK Service Model.

-- Preference given to those that have experience and understanding the history of KI, including the traditional culture and the impacts colonization has had on the community; but anyone without this will receive required training and a textbook on the community.
+- Experience working with the community of KI and understanding of the history of KI, including the traditional culture and the impacts colonization has had on the community is an asset.

-- Must possess and/or working towards developing good verbal and written communication skills, including Anishininiimowin, the language of KI.
+- Must have good verbal and written communication skills, with being able to communicate in the KI Anishininiimowin language an asset.

-- Good organizational skills, ability to work independently and work within a team are essential.
+- Must have good organizational and project management skills, with the ability to work independently and in a team are essential.

-- Computer literacy and typing skills are required; familiarity with computerized data systems is an asset.
+- Must have good computer literacy and typing skills with the ability to develop further; familiarity with computerized data systems is an asset.

-- A Criminal Record Check, with a Vulnerable Sector Check, is required.
+- A satisfactory Criminal Record Check, with a Vulnerable Sector Check, is required.

 Applying for this Position